civican/legisinfo/42-1/bills/C-50/bill_text.md

   **(3)** In this section, **cost incurred** means an expense that is incurred by a nomination contestant, whether it is paid or unpaid.

-> **Explanatory Note**:
-> New.

 ### Section 4

 The portion of section 476.67 of the Act before paragraph (a) is replaced by the following:

 ### Section 476.67

-The limit for nomination **contest** expenses that is allowed for a nomination contestant in an electoral district is the amount

-> **Explanatory Note**:
-> Relevant portion of section 476.67:
-> *Existing Text*:
-> > The limit for nomination campaign expenses — other than personal expenses — that is allowed for a nomination contestant in an electoral district is the amount
+The limit for nomination contest expenses that is allowed for a nomination contestant in an electoral district is the amount

 ### Section 5